buzzm/mongomtimport/README.md

---parseOnly       perform all parsing actions but do NOT effect the target DB (no connect, no drop, no insert) --drop            drop collection before inserting --type json|csv   identify type of file (json is default) --threads n       number of threads amongst which to divide the read/parse/insert logic --bulksize n      size of bulkOperations buffer for each thread --stopOnError     do not try to continue if parsing/insert error occurs
+--parseOnly       perform all parsing actions but do NOT effect the target DB (no connect, no drop, no insert) --drop            drop collection before inserting --type json|delim|fixed   identify type of file (json is default) --separator c     char to use as field and embedded list (see *List types) (default is comma) --trim            (fixed and delim only) post-parse, strip leading and trailing whitespace from items.
+                  If the field is trimmed to size 0, it will not be added.
+                  Is a noop if a custom parser is in use.
+                  Highly recommended for fixed length imports.
+--threads n       number of threads amongst which to divide the read/parse/insert logic --bulksize n      size of bulkOperations buffer for each thread --stopOnError     do not try to continue if parsing/insert error occurs

---fieldPrefix str    (CSV only) If --fields not present OR number of items on current line > spec in
+--fieldPrefix str    (noop for JSON) If --fields not present OR number of items on current line > spec in
-                     --fields, then name the field str%d where %d is the zero-based index of the item --fields spec    (CSV only) spec is fldName[:fldType[:fldFmt]][, ...] fldType is optional and is string by default fldType one of string, int, long, double, date, oid, binary00 OR above with List appended e.g. stringList e.g. --fields 'name,age:int,bday:date:YYYYMMDD'
+                     --fields, then name the field str%d where %d is the zero-based index of the item

+--fields spec    (noop for JSON) spec is fldName[:fldType[:fldFmt]][, ...]
+                 fldType is optional and is string by default fldType one of string, int, long, double, date, binary00 OR above with List appended e.g. stringList e.g. --fields 'name,age:int,bday:date:YYYYMMDD'
                  Each item on line will be named fldName and the string value converted to the